How to transfer to UNT

+UNT participates in the Texas Common Course Numbering System, making it easier to transfer credit from Texas community colleges.
 You can receive one-on-one assistance from our advisors on many community college campuses.
 We’ll meet with you in person and answer your questions about course transferability, financial aid, admissions and program requirements at UNT.
 We’ll review your transcript, help clarify what credits may transfer and guide you through the transfer process.
-Call us to find out when we will be on your campus.

 Call 940-565-2681 or email us.